jmreel/Module-4/School_District_Analysis/README.md

 # School District Analysis

 ## Project Overview:
 The goal of this project is to provide an analysis for the school district that covers a snapshot of the district’s key metrics.
 These metrics include top 5 and bottom 5 performing schools, average math and reading score, and school performance.
 Unfortunately, there was evidence to show academic dishonesty.
-After the analysis was completed, the information needed to be alerted, to remove Thomas High School’s ninth grade class.
+After the analysis was completed, the information needed to be altered, to remove Thomas High School’s ninth grade class.
 ## Results:

 1. How is the district summary affected?